-In addition to mPOS, we made important contributions to the understanding of mtDNA recombination/repair/replication, and the biology of mitochondrial carrier proteins.
+In addition to mPOS, we contributed to the understanding of mtDNA recombination/repair/replication, and the biology of mitochondrial carrier proteins.

 1. mtDNA recombination/replication/repair and maintenance - We discovered the MGM101 (Mitochondrial Genome Maintenance 101) gene by forward genetic screen for mtDNA maintenance genes in 1993.
 We then found that Mgm101 is a Rad52-family protein of bacteriophage origin that is essential for mtDNA recombination and replication.
 We also found that the Krebs-cycle enzyme, aconitase, is essential for maintaining mtDNA integrity in yeast.

 Chen, X.J., Guan, M.X. and Clark-Walker, G,D. (1993) MGM101, a nuclear gene involved in maintenance of the mitochondrial genome in Saccharomyces cerevisiae.
 Nucleic Acid Res.
 21:3473-3477.

 Zuo, X.M., Clark-Walker, G.D. and Chen, X.J.
 (2002).
 The mitochondrial nucleoid protein, Mgm101p, of is involved in the maintenance of rho+ and ori/rep-devoid petite genomes but is not required for hypersuppressive rho- mtDNA.
 Genetics 160:1389-1400.